 If you would like to access these videos from Paraclete Press, please click HERE.

-If at anytime you would like to contact Pastor Cady in regards to dealing with grief, you may email or call him at the office, 860-643-1193, x.301
+If at anytime you would like to contact Pastor Hammons in regards to dealing with grief, you may email or call her at the office, 860-643-1193, x.301

 Prayer Shawl Ministry

 For many years, Emanuel members have used their knitting talents to create Prayer Shawls.
 These shawls are stitched with the prayers of the knitter and are provided free to church members, friends, families, and community members who are ill or grieving.
 Many knitters work on their own, but others gather on the first Friday of the month at 1pm for fellowship.
 Once per month, newly knitted shawls are blessed during worship.

 Parish Nursing is a holistic case management practice within the congregation that focuses on health promotion and disease prevention.
 Emanuel’s parish nurse, Lynne Gustafson assesses, plans and implements nursing care that addresses the strengths and deficits of individuals, the congregation and the community.
 The parish nurse functions as a facilitator of health, promoting the congregation’s ministry of healing.

 Lynne writes a monthly newsletter article about some aspect of health and wellness.
 In addition, congregation nurses provide monthly blood pressure screenings, and promotes health education programs available within the community.

 As a health counselor she provides private sessions with individuals to assist them to modify their life, adjust to disease, cope with chronic illness and other health concerns.
 She visits members in hospitals, homes and institutions of any kind to provide wholistic health care.
 She provides prayerful support for those in need and follows the doctrines of the Lutheran Church.